How to enable

 - Under Administrative Rights, select Give user group members administrative rights.

-- Under Active Directory Integration, select Use Active Directory integration.
+- Under Active Directory or Single Sign-On Integration, select Use Active Directory integration.

 - Under Active Directory Group, select the AD user group whose members later have access to PRTG.
 For our example, we chose the PRTG_ADM user group.